Active Listening Skills: The Key to Better Communication and Workplace Success

 What Are Active Listening Skills?

-• What the speaker means
+• What the speaker is trying to say

-• What they feel
+• What emotions they may be feeling

-• What they are trying to communicate
+• What message they are truly trying to communicate

 Why Active Listening Matters in Communication

-• Better understanding of tasks and expectations
+• A clearer understanding of tasks, goals, and expectations

-• Stronger relationships between colleagues
+• Stronger and more positive relationships with colleagues

-• Faster problem-solving through clarity
+• Faster and more effective problem-solving through better communication

 Key Components of Active Listening